mcqueentc/docker/README.md

 An [overview](https://imagelayers.io/?images=florianlautenschlager%2Fkairosdb:v1,florianlautenschlager%2Fopentsdb:v1,florianlautenschlager%2Fchronix:v1,florianlautenschlager%2Fgraphite:v1,florianlautenschlager%2Finfluxdb:v1) of the images.

 # Usage
-See the README.md of the subdirectories.
+See the .start and .build files in the subdirectories.

-# Docker Hub
-All docker container are also available on [DockerHub](https://hub.docker.com/u/florianlautenschlager/)